younise/demo/_posts/2020-12-10-adfs-vcf-vc-nsxt-vrealize.md

 3. Copy and save the results of the returned URL value.
 Select only the URL portion of the return value.
 The URL will be required in a later stage during the configuration of the vCenter Server Identity Provider configuration.

-### Configuring VMware vCenter Server 7.0 with Microsoft Active Directory Federation Services
+### Configuring VMware vCenter Server 7.0 Update 1 (or later) with Microsoft Active Directory Federation Services

 **Prerequisites**